Fortunately for veterans, VA mortgages can often be refinanced quickly, easily and inexpensively.

 The most common type of VA refinance is known as the VA "streamline refinance," or the Interest Rate Reduction Refinancing Loan (IRRRL).
 This is a VA-to-VA refinance.

-The benefits of a VA refinance
+Benefits of a VA refinance

 No. 1: No cash at closing